leeper/UNF/README.md

     a.
 Convert boolean values to numeric (`TRUE` is "1" and `FALSE` is "0") and handle as in (1), above.

     b.
-Treat factors as character and handle as in (2), above.
+In this package, "factor" and "AsIs" class vectors are coerced to character and handled as in (2), above.

     c.
 Treat bits (raw) variables as base64-encoded big-endian bit sequences.

     d.
 Handle dates, times, and datetimes as in (4), below.
+In this package, time-series classes ("ts" and "zoo") and "difftime" class objects are coerced to numeric.

 ### Dates, times, datetimes, intervals, and durations ###

 Dates, times, datetimes, intervals, and durations are handled as follows:

   a.
 Dates are converted to character strings in the form "YYYY-MM-DD", but partial dates ("YYYY" and "YYYY-MM") are permitted.
+(Note: Partial dates are not supported in R, but one can create character representations of partial dates in the package by specifying `date_format`.)

   b.
 Times are converted to character strings using the ISO 8601 format "hh:mm:ss.fffff". "fffff" is fractions of a second and must not containing trailing zeroes (as with any numeric value, see [1], above).
 The time should be expressed in UTC time with a terminal "Z" character.
+(Note: Times without accompanying dates are not supported in R, and thus not implemented in the package.)

   c.
 Datetimes may be expressed as a concatenated date (only in the form "YYYY-MM-DD") and time, separated by "T".
-As an example, Fri Aug 22 12:51:05 EDT 2014 is encoded as "2014-08-22T16:51:05Z".
+As an example, Fri Aug 22 12:51:05 EDT 2014 is encoded as: `"2014-08-22T16:51:05Z"`.

   d.
 Intervals are represented as two datetimes, concatenated by a "/".

-  e.
-Durations, while mentioned in versions of the specification, are not supported (and were never supported by the R implementation).
+(Note: Intervals are not supported in R, and thus not implemented in the package.)

   Note: Given the different implementation of timezones in different programming languages and software applications, UNF signatures calculated for identical datasets in different applications may differ.
 For example, the UNFv6 specification notes that Stata does not implement time zones, while R always assumes a timezone.
 The suggested work around is to convert variables to a string representation and handle as in (2), above.

 ### Computing the UNF ###